synrc/n2o/COC.md

 ## 1. Motivation

 Maximal inclusion.
-We do care you sex, race, split config, be whatever you want to be and manifest yourself as many mindstreams as you wish.
+We do care you sex, race, nationality, split config, be whatever you want to be and manifest yourself as many mindstreams as you wish.